matt2ology/tech-journal-and-blog-content/post/literature/greg-deckler-learn-power-bi.md

 ## Learn Power BI: A comprehensive, step-by-step guide for beginners to learn real-world business intelligence 2nd Edition

+> Summary
+>
+> >This book is to serve as an entry level to [Microsoft Power BI](https://www.microsoft.com/en-us/power-platform/products/power-bi); so, to introduce to Power Bi ecosystem, provide a basic understanding of basic BI concepts, and how BI projects are constructed.

 **Link to reference note:** [rwd-greg-deckler-learn-power-bi](../reference/books/rwd-greg-deckler-learn-power-bi.md)

-This book is to serve as an entry level to [Microsoft Power BI](https://www.microsoft.com/en-us/power-platform/products/power-bi); so, to introduce to Power Bi ecosystem, provide a basic understanding of basic BI concepts, and how BI projects are constructed.

 ## Key Ideas

 <!-- Idea 1: Key point or insights written in your own words -->

+## Chapters

 ### 1. Understanding Business Intelligence and Power BI